Tax Policy for Conservation

 Encourage private capital investment in green infrastructure projects or, in areas where working lands are a component of the landscape conservation plan, through tax incentives.
 An investor could be offered a federal tax credit for a portion of investment return as well as a reduced financial return in exchange for the investor’s capital investment in a socially worthwhile project or activity, such as a natural infrastructure project which has environmental and societal benefits and financial return on investment.
 Investors can compete for a fixed pool of credits (or other incentives) to ensure pricing discipline and to reward projects that deliver valued co-benefits.
 Tax incentives to attract private capital to public benefit projects have been enacted in the past, such as with Build America Bonds and financing for the New York/New Jersey Liberty Zone.
 The recent tax law, enacted in December 2017, authorized tax benefits for investments in Opportunity Zones, or census tracts which meet certain poverty status thresholds.
 That new program could be broadened to make conservation-compatible investments eligible for such tax benefits.

 Support legislation to maintain the integrity of tax benefits for conservation easements.
 Syndicated easement transactions rely on abusive appraisals to provide tax benefits to investors.
 TNC believes this growing practice, which promises real estate investors aggressive tax deductions in exchange for modest cash investments, is wrong.
 Continued unchecked, such tax shelters will endanger the thousands of legitimate conservation easements and the many landowners and conservation organizations behind them.
 To address this problem, the conservation community supports the Charitable Conservation Easement Program Integrity Act, S. 170 and H.R.
-1992, to disallow a charitable deduction only when a profit is made in a short time from the donation of a conservation easement.
+1992, to disallow a charitable deduction where an inflated tax deduction from the donation of a conservation easement is claimed after the underlying property had been acquired only a short time earlier.
 TNC is working with the conservation community and supports the proposed legislative changes to the tax code that would tighten the rules governing syndicated easement gifts and also supports the IRS’s effort to provide oversight of syndicated easements.